Heralding on the Detection of Zero Photons: Heralding on Zero Statistics

 \section{Heralding on Zero Statistics}

-Here we take a more mathematical approach to justify the conclusions of Section~\ref{sec:hoz} regarding detector efficiency and dark counts.
+Here we present a quantitative analysis to justify the conclusions of Section~\ref{sec:hoz} regarding detector efficiency and dark counts.
 We go back to the more general case of Figure~\ref{fig:diag}b, with arbitrary input states.
 We start with the probability that a non-PNR detector $D_1$ will \textit{not} click given exactly $n$ photons enter the detection channel \cite{resch_01,stev_13}:

 where $d$ is the probability of a dark count, assumed to be independent of $n$, and $\eta$ is the heralding detector efficiency.
 The probability of success $P_s$ is simply the total likelihood of a no-click event, $P(NC)$.
 Assuming a probability $P_n$ of $n$ photons appearing in the heralding mode: